How to protect your property portfolio from IHT in the UK

 One effective way to protect your property portfolio from IHT is by making lifetime gifts.

-By gifting properties or shares in properties to your loved ones during your lifetime, you can reduce the value of your estate and potentially minimise the IHT liability.
+By gifting properties or shares in properties to your loved ones during your lifetime, you may be able to reduce the value of your estate and potentially minimise the IHT liability.

-You might also have to pay CGT upon gifting the property.
+You might also have to pay CGT when you gift the property.
 Therefore, it's essential to seek professional advice and carefully plan any lifetime gifts to maximise their effectiveness.

-By transferring properties into a trust, you effectively remove them from your estate, reducing the potential IHT liability.
+By transferring properties into a trust, you effectively remove them from your estate, which can reduce the potential IHT liability.

 Each type of trust has its own advantages and considerations, so it's advisable to consult with a specialist to determine the most suitable trust structure for your needs.